paddysrepairs/paddys-repairs-osticket/README.md

 <p>
 <img width="960" height="510" alt="Step_25_heidi_setup" src="https://github.com/user-attachments/assets/73ac7137-f4ef-4e43-a6b1-f4d30f23e9c7" />
 </p>
-Minimise your web browser for a breif moment as we need to install one last component for the database.
+Minimise your web browser for a brief moment as we need to install one last component for the database.
 Time to setup Heidi.
 Navigate to where the installer is in the downloads folder.
 <p>
 <img width="960" height="510" alt="Step_25_heidi_setup_2" src="https://github.com/user-attachments/assets/bbb61f27-e935-4b45-9783-e7ba657a3758" />
 </p>